top of page

 Patagonia: Save our home planet.

-You can download the Leadrise Vision Statement worksheet for the full exercise.
+Download the complimentary Leadrise Vision Statement worksheet for the full exercise.

 CORE VALUES: